 I now use various Telescopes and Lenses, Explore Scientific "Levy" Maksutov Newtonian MN152 (152 mm - FL 731 mm), Celestron EdgeHD 9.25 (235 mm - FL 2350 mm), Takahashi FSQ106 (on loan, 106 mm - FL 530 mm - With Telextender FL 784 mm), William Optics Megrez II APOGrade (80 mm - FL 555 mm), William Optics 66 mm APO (66 mm - FL 388 mm), and a SIGMA 150 mm APO DSLR lens.
 For some of the images and particularly for Archived images, I have used an Orion ST80 Refractor, and a Starmax127 Maksutov Cassigrain.
 Also some images were made on the William Optics Megrez II 80 mm SD optics before the APO upgrade.
-Also used on occasion is a 180 mm Focal Length Vivitar Camera Lens.

-I use two mounts and imaging set ups at my observatory or when I travel to my various observing sites.
-The primary mount I use is a iOptron CEM 70; the secondary mount I use is a Celestron AVX mount.
+I use two mounts and imaging set ups at my observatory.
+The primary mount I use is a iOptron CEM 70; the secondary mount I use is a iOptron GEM 45 mount.
 I use various home made OTAs for autoguiding; the MN152 uses an OAG (Orion thin OAG) for autoguiding.
-The shorter focal lengths optical systems are used on the Celestron AVX; the EdgHD 9.25 is used only on the Losmandy G11.
+The shorter focal lengths optical systems are used on the GEM 45; the EdgHD 9.25 is used only on the iOptron CEM 70.
 Both mount systems employ auto guiding - PhD2 Guiding with ZWO ASI 120 cameras.
 I occasionally use the Celestron AVX mount for visual and solar observation as well as a portable mount for remote observing sites.
 The Losmandy G11 mount is no longer used.